ElfSundae/bearychat/README.md

 + Sending a basic message: `send($text, $markdown = true, $notification)`
 + Sending a message with one attachment added: `send($text, $attachment_text, $attachment_title, $attachment_images, $attachment_color)`

-The `sendTo` method is useful when you want to change the message target before calling `send` method.
+The `sendTo` method is useful when you want to change the message's target before calling `send` method.

 ```php
 $client = new Client($webhook, [